cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 .. _theory_potassiumchannel:

 ================================
-A model of the potassium channel
+A model of a potassium channel
 ================================

 We now deal specifically with the application of the ion channel model